tlab-wide/V2X_E2E_Simulator/docs/GettingStarted/SetupUnityProject/index.md

     ```

         !!! info
-            As a result, each time you run the terminal (`bash` prompt), your OS will be configured for the best ROS 2 performance.
-Make sure you open your terminal at least one before running any instance of AWSIM (or Editor running the AWSIM).
+            As a result, each time you run the terminal (bash prompt), your OS will be configured for the best ROS 2 performance.
+Make sure you open your terminal at least once before running any instance of the E2E_V2E Simulator (or the Editor running the E2E_V2E Simulator).

 === "Windows"
     1. Make sure your machine meets the [required hardware specifications](../QuickStartDemo/#pc-specs).